'He Just Had A Big Impact On Everyone': Spencer Webb Remembered By His Sacramento Football Family

 SACRAMENTO (CBS13) — 22-year-old Spencer Webb, a Christian Brothers alumni, died July 13, and Sacramento football community members are reflecting on the impact Webb had on their lives.

 “He just had a big impact on everyone,” says Folsom football coach Scott Robinson.
-“It was really cool to experience the last eight years.”READ MORE: Dog Saves Life Of Owner After He Falls In Tahoe National Forest
+“It was really cool to experience the last eight years.”READ MORE: CHP: 2 People Killed In 2-Vehicle Crash North Of Woodland

 He was preparing for his junior season with the Oregon Ducks, where he was set to be featured heavily in the offense.
 But people in Sacramento that knew him want him to be remembered as more than just a football player.

-“I think what I would love for people to know and remember is all that additional depth,” Ahsan Awan, a friend of Webb’s, said.READ MORE: Modesto Police Say Officer-Involved Shooting Has Occurred; No Officers Injured
+“I think what I would love for people to know and remember is all that additional depth,” Ahsan Awan, a friend to Webb’s, says.
+“There was that much more to him.”READ MORE: Hughson Man, 54, Dies After SUV Overturns Off Highway 99 In Turlock

 He continued, “He always made a point to acknowledge people and to let them know the difference they were making in his life and that they could be great themselves,” says Awan.